vinibgoulart/zius/README.md

 - `phone`: Validates that the field is a valid phone number
 - `regex`: Validates the field against a custom regular expression
 - `equals`: Validates the field against a custom value
+- `array`: Validates that the field is an array
+- `struct`: Validates that the field is a struct

 ### Custom Messages